Characterising semi-Clifford gates using algebraic sets: Preliminaries

 By using the symplectic formalism for Clifford gates and applying a classification of the maximal abelian subgroups of the symplectic group over finite fields due to Barry \cite{barry1979large}, we can `simplify' any third-level gate.

 \begin{theorem}[{\cite[Lemma 5.7]{oldpaper}}] Every third-level gate $G \in \cC_3^n$ is Clifford-conjugate to a simplified one. \end{theorem}

-There is a surjection from simplified two-qudit third-level gates $G$ to the set of solutions to a certain system of 18 polynomial equations over $\Z_d$ in 28 variables.
-As we shall see, such a third-level gate is semi-Clifford if and only if its image under this surjection satisfies additional polynomial constraints.
+There is a map from simplified two-qudit third-level gates $G$ to the set of solutions to a certain system of 18 polynomial equations over $\Z_d$ in 28 variables.
+As we shall see, such a third-level gate is semi-Clifford if and only if its image under this map satisfies additional polynomial constraints.

-Let $G \in \cC^2_2$ be a simplified two-qudit third-level gate and denote its conjugate tuple by $\{(U_1,V_1),(U_2,V_2)\}$, i.e.
+Let $G \in \cC^2_2$ be a simplified two-qudit third-level gate and denote its conjugate tuple by $( (U_1,V_1),(U_2,V_2) )$, i.e.\

-Since $G$ is simplified, $U_1 = D_{\Phi_1} P_1$ is a quadratic Clifford gate.
+Since $G$ is simplified, $U_1 = e^{i \theta_1} D_{\Phi_1} P_1$ is a quadratic Clifford gate.
 Expressing $P_1$ as $\omega^{c_1} Z^{\vec p_1} Z^{\vec q_1}$, we see that $U_1$ is characterised up to phase by $\Phi_1$ (a $2 \times 2$ symmetric matrix over $\Z_d$), $\vec p_1 \in \Z_d^2,$ and $ \vec q_1 \in \Z_d^2$: that is, by 7 elements of $\Z_d$.

 We similarly define $(\Phi_i, \vec p_i, \vec q_i)$ for $i \in \{2,3,4\}$ to characterise $V_1,U_2,V_2$ up to phase respectively.
-We can give necessary and sufficient conditions for four septuples of $\Z_d$ to arise in this way from a conjugate tuple of a simplified third-level gate.
+We can give necessary conditions for four septuples of $\Z_d$ to arise in this way from a conjugate tuple of a simplified third-level gate.
 The following theorem follows directly from the definition of conjugate tuple and \cite[Lemma 5.8]{oldpaper}.

-\begin{theorem} The ordered pair of ordered pairs of almost diagonal Clifford gates is the conjugate tuple of a simplified two-qudit third-level gate if and only if its variables satisfy the following set of polynomial equations for $1 \leq i < j \leq 4$:
+\begin{theorem} The ordered pair of ordered pairs of order $d$ almost diagonal Clifford gates is the conjugate tuple of a simplified two-qudit third-level gate only if its variables satisfy the following set of polynomial equations for $1 \leq i < j \leq 4$:

 where

 \end{theorem}